-DESIGN AND IMPLEMENTATION OF REX/3000; A NATURAL LANGUAGE REPORT WRITER
+DESIGN AND IMPLEMENTATION OF REX/3000: A NATURAL LANGUAGE REPORT WRITER

-LANCE CARNES

-GENERY, INC.

-KENSINGTON, CALIFORNIA
+LANCE CARNES GENTRY, INC KENSINGTON, CALIFORNIA

-This paper presents a natural landwade report writer, REX/3000 (Report EXpediter), designed for the casual user as well as the experienced programmer.
-The landwade design and compiler implementation is discussed from the point of view of meeting the needs of the two user classes.
-For the casual user, the landwade is natural and English-like.
-For the programmer, the landwade is a mixture of natural and procedural constructs.
+This paper presents a natural language report writer, REX/3000 (Report EXpediter), designed for the casual user as well as the experienced programmer.
+The language design and compiler implementation are discussed from the point of view of meeting the needs of the two user classes.
+For the casual user, the language is natural and English-like.
+For the programmer, the language is a mixture of natural and procedural constructs.
 The PASCAL-based compiler has been implemented to serve each user class appropriately.